Not Like Us: Legal actions

 On November 25, 2024, Drake filed a petition against Universal Music Group (UMG) and Spotify under New York law claiming that they had conspired to artificially inflate the popularity of "Not Like Us" to "deceive consumers into believing the song was more popular than it was in reality".
 His attorneys accused UMG of violating the Racketeer Influenced and Corrupt Organizations Act (RICO) and using deceptive business practices and false advertising.
 UMG stated in response that the allegations were "offensive and untrue", that they would "never do anything to undermine" any artist signed to the label, and that "fans choose the music they want to hear".
 Drake later filed a second petition against UMG under Texas law claiming defamation by failing to halt the release of a song "falsely accusing him of being a sex offender."
 He also accused UMG of "funneling payments" to iHeartRadio as part of a "pay-to-play scheme" to promote "Not Like Us" on the radio.

 On January 15, 2025, Drake filed a defamation lawsuit in New York federal court against UMG, with substantially the same factual allegations.
 He did not include Lamar as a defendant.
 In March, UMG moved to dismiss the lawsuit, arguing that Drake "lost a rap battle that he provoked and in which he willingly participated," and that he should have "accept[ed] the loss like the unbothered rap artist he often claims to be."
 The case was assigned to Judge Jeannette Vargas, who allowed Drake's legal team to subpoena Kojo Menne Asamoah, a potential witness.
 On October 9, 2025, Vargas dismissed the suit.
 She held that New York law did not permit defamation lawsuits for statements of opinion.
 She concluded that a reasonable listener would understand that rap battles are opinionated and that diss tracks are not "fact-checked verifiable content."
 Drake appealed on October 29.
+A court hearing for the appeal is set for December 4, 2026.